jyztintan/tp/docs/UserGuide.md

 ## Format Requirements
 * NAME:
     * Should only contain Alphanumeric characters and must be unique
     1. Names are case-insensitive.
     2. Number of spaces between words in the name do not matter.
-    3. By default, the first letter of each word in the name will be made uppercase and the remaining letters lowercase, which is true for the majority of names in real life.
+    3. By default, the names will be displayed in uppercase.
-    * Example: `n/John Doe` and `n\john   doe` are both considered the same valid name.
+    * Example: `n/John Doe` and `n\john   doe` are both considered the same valid name for JOHN DOE.
 * PHONE:
     * Should only contain numbers, and it should be at least 3 digits long
     * Example: `p/81234567`